 The addition of green tea extract to reishi extract has been shown to have a synergistic effect in the inhibiting adhesion, migration and invasion of hormone receptor negative (ER-/PR-) breast cancer cells.

 Studies concerning using reishi extract during chemotherapy have produced inconsistent results.
 One study reported that reishi extract reduced the cytotoxic effects of Adriamycin in ER+/PR+ breast cancer cells.
 The same study reported that reishi increased the effectiveness of tamoxifen.
-However, reishi extract has been shown to have estrogenic effects, significantly increasing uterine weight in young rats in one study and promoting ER+/PR+ cell proliferation in another.
+However, note that reishi extract has been shown to have estrogenic effects, significantly increasing uterine weight in young rats in one study and promoting ER+/PR+ cell proliferation in another.

 Reishi extract has been shown to be effective in inhibiting inflammatory breast cancer (IBC) progression, one of the few foods to have demonstrated beneficial impact on this highly aggressive form of breast cancer.
 Even those with ER+ IBC might benefit from reishi.
 Therefore, on balance, reishi probably should be avoided by those with ER+ breast cancer apart from those with IBC.